Verlintas/NUSV-lite/README.md

 # NUSV-lite
-WOW if u see that u have choose the branch "test-orca"
+WOW if u see that u have to choose the branch "test-orca"